GrantFS/continuum/README.md

 lastWeekOfMonth : Carbon
 return the last monday of the last week in that month.

+monthStart : Carbon
+return start of month

-getMonthsRange : DatePeriod
+monthEnd : Carbon
-Returns 6 months before and after today as a range.
+return end of month

-getWeeksFor : DatePeriod
+getNextDate : string
-Pass in the start of the month, return a range of the weeks in that month.
+Pass in the string day, return the Y-m-d for the closest in the future.

+isDay: bool
+returns true/false

+isOverDue: bool
+returns true/false

+getDatesBetween : array
+returns the dates between 2 dates

 getYearSelect : array
 Pass in the number of years, returns the years as an array

-get7DatesFrom : DatePeriod
-Pass a start date, return the dates in that week

 getMonths : array
 Returns an array of month_number => Month Name

-getDueDate : string
-Pass in the string day and return the Y-m-d for the closest in the future.

-monthStart : Carbon
-Pass Month and year, returns start of month carbon

-monthEnd : Carbon
+getTaxYearMonths : array
-Pass Month and year, returns end of month carbon

-isDay: bool
-Pass in day of the week and date, returns true/false
+returns array of months in tax year